samhedin/rustdoc-to-org/README.md

 ### The package

-There are two alternatives at the moment.
-Please make an issue if these stop working, as I am figuring things out.
+There are two alternatives to install the package.
+Please make an issue if neither works for, as I am figuring things out.

 * With quelpa: `(quelpa '(rustdoc :fetcher github :repo "samhedin/rustdoc-to-org"))`
 * Manually